mika-n/NGPCarMenu/ReadMe.md

 - **Why the car preview image in RBRTM menu has wrong aspect ratio in some resolutions?** The plugin tries to fit the original image inside the speficied draw rectangle (RBRTM_CarPictureRect).
 If the original picture size is too big then the image is scaled to fit the draw area.
 Tweak CarPictureScale and RBRTM_CarPictureScale options to fine tune how the scaling goes.
 - **Why some maps in RBRTM Shakedown stages menu list doesn't have a map preview image?** Maps\Tracks.ini file doesn't define a map specific SplashScreen option and there are no custom image in Plugins\NGPCarMenu\preview\maps\ folder.
 You can add your own PNG images to the maps folder.
 See RBRTM_MapScreenshotPath option.
 - **Why map preview images in RBRTM Shakedown menu screen are drawn at wrong location?** If RBRTM_MapPictureRect option is not set in NGPCarMenu.ini file then the plugin draws the image at default location.
 If you are not happy with the location then use RBRTM_MapPictureRect option to re-locate and re-size map preview images.
+- **Why RBR_RX BTB stage menu list doesn't show a map preview image?** Usually BTB track packs don't supply a map preview image, so you have to create one (take a screenshot in RBR while driving a BTB stage).
+See RBRRX_MapScreenshotPath INI option where to copy these map preview image files (by default Plugins\NGPCarMenu\preview\map\BTB_trackFolderName.png files).

 - **What is the folder structure used by this plugin?** The DLL and INI plugin files must be in the Plugins directory under the RBR game root folder.
 Replays RBR folder should have a replay file set in *ScreenshotReplay* option.
 The file hierarchy is something like this: c:\apps\richardBurnsRally\plugins\NGPCarMenu.dll